kinjaljoshi/deepseek-quen2.5-quantization/README.md

-We evaluates the [**DeepSeek-R1-Distill-Qwen-14B**](https://huggingface.co/Qwen/Qwen2.5-14B) model across different precision levels **(FP32, FP16, 8-bit, 4-bit, GPTQ, AWQ, and offloaded)** by testing its performance on simple and complex tasks.
+We will the [**DeepSeek-R1-Distill-Qwen-14B**](https://huggingface.co/Qwen/Qwen2.5-14B) model across different precision levels **(FP16, 8-bit, 4-bit, GPTQ, AWQ, and offloaded)** by testing its performance on simple and complex tasks.

 * Simple tasks include fact questions, math problems, and science explanations
 * Complex tasks require multi-step reasoning such as classification, phishing detection, and fraud analysis.